Ahmed-Jim1/IVolve-Training/AWS/Task-2/README.md

-# Lab 2: Create AWS Load Balancer
+# Task 3: Create AWS Load Balancer

 ## Objective:
 Create a VPC with 2 public subnets, launch 2 EC2 instances with Nginx and Apache installed using user data, and set up a Load Balancer to distribute traffic between the two web servers.